nodeMevK/senpy-ai/README.md

     81. editted scraper class to handle tl tweet extraction as well

     82. need to get back to sorting db out

+    83. also have to add things to scraper for tweeting and such